-- Connect to the TX54 device by using a serial connection, SSH or telnet, or the Terminal in the WebUI or the Console in the Digi Remote Manager.
+- Connect to the EX15 device by using a serial connection, SSH or telnet, or the Terminal in the WebUI or the Console in the Digi Remote Manager.
 See Access the command line interface for more information.

 - For serial connections, the default configuration is:

 - 115200 baud rate

 - 8 data bits

 - no parity

 - 1 stop bit

 - no flow control

-- For SSH and telnet connections, the default IP address of the device is 192.168.2.1 on the ETH2, ETH3, and ETH4 Ethernet ports.
+- For SSH and telnet connections, the default IP address of the device is 192.168.2.1 on the .

 - 2. At the login prompt, enter the username and password of a user with Admin access: